mcore1976/antispy-jammer/README.md

 for ATTINY13 : main5.c   +  compileattinyv2 , main8.c  +   compileattinyv3

-Version B : This version uses AD9833 signal generator therefore please use combination of  "main6.c"   +  "compileattiny6"  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png" or the one with TPA3116D2.
+Version B : This version uses AD9833 signal generator therefore please use combination of  "main6.c"   +  "compileattiny6"  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png" or the one with TPA3116D2 - "arduino-mic-supresor-ultrasonic-v2-ATTINY85-TPA3116.png" .

 ARDUINO VERSIONS :

 Version A :  ARDUINO DIGISPARK version - there is separated "mic-jammer.ino" version which is composed of ARDUINO DIGISPARK (ATTINY85) connected to PAM8403 MODULE and 20 transducers.
 It also gives same high range of jamming capability.
-For DIGISPARK version please use schematic "arduino-mic-supresor-ultrasonic.png" and Arduino script "mic-jammer.ino".
+For DIGISPARK version please use schematic "arduino-mic-supresor-ultrasonic.png"  or "mic-jammer-TPA3116D2.png"  and Arduino script "mic-jammer.ino".
 If you are having doubts how to connect and program Digispark board please follow this tutorial : http://digistump.com/wiki/digispark/tutorials/connecting

-Version B:  Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png" and INO  script "mic-jammer-ad9833-digispark.ino"
+Version B:  Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png"  or "mic-jammer-AD9833-TPA3116D2.png"  and INO  script "mic-jammer-ad9833-digispark.ino"
 - Re-created original version of Arduino Nano/Mini/Pro with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2-pro-mini.png" and INO script "mic-jammer-ad9833.ino"

 -------------------------------------------------------------------------------------